gerwin3/nixcfg/README.md

 ./apply --update
 ```

-This will do all of the above, as well as updating the lock file.
+This will apply the configuration, as well as updating the lock file.

 ## Known Issues